Homade Southern Pecan Pralines

 2. If the praline mixture starts to harden before you’ve finished scooping, add one teaspoon of hot water or milk at a time until you can scoop again.

 3. If your pralines refuse to set up properly, or they end up crumbly and dry, don’t toss them out!
 They will still taste delicious.
-Eat them with a spoon, ball them up and dip them in chocolate, or chop them up and use as a topping on cakes, brownies, or ice cream.
+Eat them with a spoon, ball them up and dip them in chocolate, or chop them up and use them as a topping on cakes, brownies, or ice cream.

 How to serve homemade pecan pralines